-At the reporting date, investment securities were all rated standard or high grade.
+At the reporting date, securities were all rated standard or high grade.
 Cash balances and amounts due from banks are held with counterparties that are standard, high grade or CIBC group entities.

-The table below shows the credit quality by class of asset for gross loans and advances to customers, based on our internal credit rating system.
+The table below shows the credit quality by class of asset for gross loans and advances to customers, based on the risk rating, systems, trends and the methodology to support performing credits, along with significant increases in credit risk.
 Amounts provided are before allowance for credit losses, and after credit risk mitigation, valuation adjustments related to the financial guarantors, and collateral on agreements.

-Notes to the Financial Statements Year ended 31 October 2018 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2019 (Expressed in Jamaican dollars unless otherwise indicated)